tomtko/ckSurf-mapchooser/README.md

 # ckSurf Mapchooser v1

 ## About
-This is a edit of the default SourceMod mapchooser and nomination plugin, it provides functionality for any ckSurf based timer to display
+This is a edit of the default SourceMod mapchooser and nomination plugin, it provides functionality for any ckSurf based timer to display tiers of maps in the nominate and vote menus

 ## Requirements